 If you’re promoting an app on several markets, you have to track its usage in all of the app stores.
 Learn how users interact with the app in different countries and regions and adapt your monetization strategy.
 Find out how easily the users complete actions and proceed to the next levels.

-Tip: Get your app tested in core markets prior to the launch, to make all the necessary changes before app hits the stores.
+Tip: Get your app tested in core markets before the launch, to make all the necessary changes before the app hits the stores.

 Mistake # 4.
 You haven’t adapted monetization strategy for the localized version

 A widespread mistake is to think that once the localized version of your app is up and running, your monetization efforts are done.
 It’s absolutely necessary to have the app tested, and not only for bugs.
 Your monetization strategy needs testing too.

 For example, skipping the level in Renju game is worth 1 USD in the USA.
 When app developer creates a local version for South-East Asia and automatically puts the same prices on in-app actions there, his strategy might collapse.
 The ARPU in this region fluctuates around 14 USD per year, which makes 1 USD more that one user would be ready to spend.
 Additionally, there are some regions where in-app purchases do not make a viable monetization model.
 For example, in Latin America, the lack of financial infrastructure makes it hard for users to buy in-app.
 But it doesn’t mean that the traffic from Latin America can’t be monetized through advertising.